hubblec4/Matroska-Chapters-Specs/chapters.md

 # Chapters

 The Matroska Chapters system can consist of`Simple Chapters` where a chapter start time is used as marker in the timeline only.
 The system can be more complex with `Ordered Chapters`, and a bit much more complex with `Linked Chapters`.
-The Matroska Chapters system can also have menu structure, borrowed fron the DVD menu system or his own Native menu structure.
+The Matroska Chapters system can also have a menu structure, borrowed from the DVD menu system, or have it's own Native Matroska menu structure.

 ## Edition entry